COS301-SE-2022/Twitter-Summariser/README.md

-<p style="font-family: Jetbrains Mono">For installation/deployment/running of the Twitter Summariser, please refer to technical install manual.
+<p style="font-family: Jetbrains Mono">For installation/deployment/running of the Twitter Summariser, please refer to technical installation manual.